netket/netket/docs/docs/parallelization.md

 import netket as nk
 # ...
 ```
 You should only use this to test things that they work, but not for anything serious.
+It has relatively bad performance, and if you have many cores you would be much better off using mpi.

 (jax_multi_process)=
 ### Sharding: Multiple nodes

-Background:
-_Jax_ internally uses the [grpc library](https://grpc.io) (launching a http server) for setup and book-keeping of the cluster and the [nvidia nccl library](https://developer.nvidia.com/nccl) for communication between gpus, and (experimentally) MPI or [gloo](https://github.com/facebookincubator/gloo) for communication between cpus.

 To launch netket on a multi-node cluster usually all that is required is to add a call to `jax.distributed.initialize()` at the top of the main script, see the follwing examples.
 These scripts can be conveniently launched with `srun` (on slurm clusters) or `mpirun`.